FarronF/limerick-council-meetings/meetings/2024/07/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 20th May 2024.md

 / Raheen area with further housing developments proposed for Mungret, and the urgent need to

-provide a centre for the community.---
+provide a centre for the community.
+---
 15

 **REPLY**: There is an identified need for a community centre in the Raheen/Dooradoyle area.
 The